alinxviso/dwm/README.md

 these are my dwm configs, if you want to see them, switch branches to the version you want

+old readme can be found at README

 so far my main is 6.2, and will probably have the most patches

-all patches applied, and their order, can be found in the patches/applied.txt file

-old readme can be found at README

-all patches will use the base -6.2.diff version if available

 default branch is 6.2

 current branch is 6.2

+## patches

+all patches applied, in order, can be found in the patches/applied.txt file

+all patches will use the base -6.2.diff version if available

+patches that aren't added for special reasons but still function can found in patches/special